WebCimes/webcimes-tooltip/README.md

 # webcimes-tooltip

 Create and animate tooltips simply, for dropdowns tooltips and titles tooltips.
-It works with vanilla javascript + html + css and with popper dependency.
+It works with vanilla javascript + html + css and with floating-ui dependency.

-Popper is needed for intelligy placement of tooltips.
+Floating-ui is needed for intelligy placement of tooltips.

 Once the `webcimes-tooltip` javascript is defined, we can simply call the WebcimesTooltip class with the desired options.